zombiezen/turbohvz/README.txt

 TurboHvZ
 Copyright (C) 2008 Ross Light
-Concept Copyright (C) 2008 Chris Weed
+Concept: Copyright (C) 2008 Chris Weed

 Humans vs. Zombies, created by Brad Sappington and Chris Weed, is a game of moderated tag commonly played on college campuses.
 A group of human players